Cheap Team Collaboration Tools That Will Keep Your Startup Team Connected

 UniTel Voice

-6. Unitel
+6. Unitel Voice

-Unitel is a virtual phone system that allows you to run your business from anywhere, on any device.
+Unitel Voice is a virtual phone system that allows you to run your business from anywhere, on any device.

 It includes all the features and functionality of traditional business phone systems — without the complexity, high cost, or need for equipment.

-Because Unitel is completely cloud-based, you’re no longer chained to the physical office phone on your desk.
-With the Unitel mobile app, you can turn your personal smartphone into your office phone and take it wherever you go.
+Because Unitel Voice is completely cloud-based, you’re no longer chained to the physical office phone on your desk.
+With the Unitel Voice mobile app, you can turn your personal smartphone into your office phone and take it wherever you go.

 Managers can track sales calls, assess marketing ROI, record support calls for quality assurance, and make instant phone system changes.